 Key Ingredients to Look For

-Source: American Academy of Dermatology — “Look for a conditioning product that contains ingredients such as argan oil, glycerin, or a fatty alcohol like cetyl or stearyl alcohol.”
+According to the American Academy of Dermatology, a good conditioning product typically contains ingredients such as argan oil, glycerin, or a fatty alcohol like cetyl or stearyl alcohol.

 Conditioning Products